 Natural language processing (NLP) is a field of study in computer science that applies artificial intelligence (AI) to linguistics.
 The aim of NLP is to understand language as a human would, both in written and spoken forms, as well as to be able to reproduce language in a natural manner.
 Understanding human language means not only comprehending words and their definitions, but also understanding context, emotions, intent, and the various other subtextual information conveyed through language.
 Read on to learn all about NLP and how it relates to deep learning.

 So what does NLP involve?
-NLP includes computational linguistics, computer study, statistical modelling and deep learning.
-It understands the meaning of human language through analysing a wide range of aspects, such as semantics, syntax, and morphology.
-With the help of NLP, machines are able to conduct semantic and emotion analysis, perform speech recognition tasks and text summarisation.
+NLP includes computational linguistics, computer study, statistical modeling, and deep learning.
+It understands the meaning of human language through analyzing a wide range of aspects, such as semantics, syntax, and morphology.
+With the help of NLP, machines are able to conduct semantic and emotion analysis and perform speech recognition tasks and text summarization.
 It can also be used in translation services, to provide better translations that convey not only the literal translation, but also maintain meaning, subtext, and emotion as much as possible.

 The history of NLP

 Early NLP methods generally involved hard-coded sets of rules combined with dictionary look-ups.
 However, since the late 1980s, what is known as the ‘statistical revolution’ led to methods of statistical inference that allowed machine learning systems to automatically learn based on sets of rules.
 An example of this would be the use of elaborate ‘decision trees’, which essentially were a very big series of ‘if-else’ statements that could be applied to make decisions about meaning in the text.
 However, these early methods still largely relied on a lot of manual involvement when developing rules that could be followed.